• Skip to primary navigation

 • 📋Roasted Chestnuts On an Open Fire or Kitchen Oven

-Roasting Chestnut like a street vendor
+Roasting chestnuts like a street vendor

-Strolling through Rome, like in many European cities, during the Christmas season you'll often stumble upon street vendors roasting chestnuts in a little oven.
+Strolling through Rome, like in many European cities, during the Christmas season, you'll often stumble upon street vendors roasting chestnuts in a little oven.

 The best-roasted chestnuts I had were on the street corner of the Piazza Navona Christmas market, with Christmas music playing from the nativity set of Sant'Agnese in Agone Church.